Lethbridge Park - Tregear

 Residential development activity is lower than average in Lethbridge Park - Tregear according to AreaSearch's national comparison of local real estate markets

-Lethbridge Park - Tregear has seen approximately 37 dwelling approvals annually over the past five financial years, totalling 186 homes from FY-20 to FY-25.
-As of FY-26, there have been 17 approvals recorded.
-On average, 1.1 new residents per year are associated with each new home in the area between FY-21 and FY-25, indicating a balanced supply and demand.
-However, this has accelerated to 8.5 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
-The average construction value of new properties is $216,000, which is below regional norms, offering more affordable housing options.
+Lethbridge Park - Tregear has seen approximately 37 dwelling approvals per year over the past five financial years, totalling 186 homes from FY-20 to FY-25.
+As of FY-26, 17 approvals have been recorded.
+On average, 1.1 new residents arrived annually for each new home between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, this has increased to 8.5 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.
+New properties are constructed at an average expected cost of $216,000, which is below regional norms, offering more affordable housing options.

-In FY-26, there have been $309,000 in commercial approvals registered, reflecting the area's residential nature.
+This financial year, $309,000 in commercial approvals have been registered, reflecting the area's residential nature.
 Compared to Greater Sydney, Lethbridge Park - Tregear has around two-thirds the rate of new dwelling approvals per person and ranks among the 31st percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
 Recent construction comprises 94.0% standalone homes and 6.0% townhouses or apartments, preserving the area's suburban nature and attracting space-seeking buyers.
-With approximately 541 people per dwelling approval, Lethbridge Park - Tregear shows a developed market.
+With around 541 people per dwelling approval, Lethbridge Park - Tregear shows a developed market.

-Future projections estimate an addition of 1,971 residents by 2041, with building activity keeping pace with growth projections despite potential heightened competition as the population grows.
+Future projections estimate an addition of 1,971 residents by 2041, with building activity keeping pace with growth projections despite potential increased competition as the population grows.

 Frequently Asked Questions - Development